sitaraweerakoon/Introduction-to-R-Programming-for-Epidemiologic-Research/module1intro.md

 - Set up a [LinkedIn](www.linkedin.com) account

-- I can’t teach you everything you will need to know about data, so one goal for the course is to teach you how to find answers for yourselves.
-Information on how to contact me or the TA is located in our Canvas page.
+- Information on how to contact me or the TA is located in our Canvas page

 `learning objectives`